kwonyongjoo2000/IBM-Data-Science-Professional-Certificate-Portfolio/Final Capstone Project/readme.md

 ## Objective

+This project, conducted for SpaceY, aimed to analyze the factors driving SpaceX’s success in rocket landings, leveraging data science techniques to uncover actionable insights.
+By identifying key variables influencing landing outcomes, the goal was to guide SpaceY in optimizing their own rocket recovery strategies, reducing costs, and becoming a viable competitor in the aerospace industry.

+## Data Science Methodology

 ### 1. Data Collection:
 Leveraged the SpaceX REST API and web scraping techniques to gather relevant data on rocket launches, including details on payloads, launch sites, and mission destinations.